JimDesu/basis-lang/spec.md

 ```
 .stage
-    parseHeader: &ctx, raw
+    parseHeader: ctx, raw              ; ctx is UPDATE in parseHeader's signature
     validateSchema: ctx, policy        ; sees the parsed ctx (working copy)
-    applyMigrations: &ctx              ; may fail &mdash; and if it does,
+    applyMigrations: ctx               ; may fail &mdash; and if it does,
                                        ;   ctx is bit-identical to block entry
 ```